+Section on Page

+Be Prep pared 1

-Obtaining Official Storm Notification3 3
+1. Obtaining Official Storm Notification

-Archdiocesan Entity Staff Communication Plan4 1
+2. Archdiocesan Entity Staff Communication Plan 1

-Be Prepared: What to do before the storm4 1
+3. Be Prepared: What to do before the storm:

-Be Prepared: What to do after the storm ε 5

-Policy Regarding Compensation Related to Parish, School, or Archdiocesan Entity Closure Due to Named Storm (Tropical Storm or Hurricane) or Natural Disaster
+4. Policy Regarding Compensation Related to Parish, School, or Archdiocesan Entity C Named Storm (Tropical Storm or Hurricane) or Natural Disaster

+5. Be Prepared: What to do After the Storm 4

-6 Disaster Supply Kit 3
+6. Disaster Supply Kit 4

-Establishing a Disaster Relief Committee)
+7. Establishing a Disaster Relief Committee 5

-Inventory All Equipment9)
+8. Inventory All Equipment

-Isolation Switches and Cut-Off Valves9)
+9. Isolation Switches and Cut-off Valves 6

-Understanding your HVAC System10)
+10. Understanding your HVAC Systems 6

-Routine Maintenance10)
+11. Routine Maintenance 6

-Storing and Protecting Entity Records10)
+12. Storing and Protecting Entity Records 6

-Protecting Computer Hardware and Software11 1
+13. Protecting Computer Hardware and Software 7

-Lists and Forms 3
+Lists an nd Forms 9